jupyter-lsp/jupyterlab-lsp/CONTRIBUTING.md

 ## Frontend Development

-To rebuild the packages and the JupyterLab app:
+To rebuild the schemas, packages, and the JupyterLab app:

 ```bash
 jlpm build